CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps PWA High security accounts/3 - High security account (Multi-sig implementation)/README.md

 ## Contribution Policies

-The projects has CONTRIBUTING policy as well as a CODE OF CONDUCT for contributors.
+The project has CONTRIBUTING policy as well as a CODE OF CONDUCT for contributors.
 Issues and Pull Requests are enabled.

 Requirement | Finding
 ------------ | -------------